GRC-SummerSchool/learn-python/Day3/Testing.md

     return x * x
 ```

-`pytest` provides a library of assertion functions to help check return values and ensure they are returning proper
+Pytest provides a library of assertion functions to help check return values and ensure they are returning proper
 values.
-Assert functions are used to verify expectations and values in Python tests. `pytest` will find the tests in
+Assert functions are used to verify expectations and values in Python tests.
+Pytest will find the tests in
 files that start with the prefix `test_` (or end with the suffix `_test`).

-For example, let's write a unit test for our `square(x)` function above (in a file call `test_examples.py`:
+For example, let's write a unit test for our `square(x)` function above (in a file call `test_sq.py`:

 ```python
 import sq